©IRD Maxime Jacquet

 Lack of access to key infrastructures and resources limits European vector research and impedes development of vector control methods.
 The project goal is to fill resource gaps that will allow research to move faster, and allow researchers to innovate and ask novel questions.
 These resources will be offered as a product catalog of 50 items, including insect vectors infected with CL2/3 pathogens (arboviruses, P. falciparum), derived products of the infected vectors (RNA, protein extract), new vector colonies and pathogen strains, a custom genome-editing service, vector genomic and bioinformatic services, insecticide compound screening, secure insectary and genomics training courses, and researcher physical access to secure insectaries with unique capabilities, such as behavioral or insecticide research under CL3 containment conditions.

 The EU funds the 24-partner infrastructure consortium to provide these resources at no cost to the end-user.
 The providing partner is reimbursed by the project on an actual-cost basis.
 Thus, Infravec2 is an indirect form of EU research funding to European vector researchers, managed by the Infravec2 consortium based at Institut Pasteur, Paris.
-To obtain the resources, researchers “shop” on an online catalog of products (available beginning August 2017), and submit a request with a brief justification.
-The Infravec2 product catalog will be available for at least 4 years.
+To obtain the resources, researchers “shop” on an online catalog of products, and submit a request with a brief justification.
+The Infravec2 product catalog will be available until mid 2021.
 Eligible vector researchers are those in the EU, 16 associated European countries, and 130 developing countries (list here, http://ec.europa.eu/research/participants/docs/h2020-funding-guide/cross-cutting-issues/international-cooperation_en.htm).

 Publicity and outreach will disseminate knowledge of the available infrastructure resources for distribution.
 Online E-learning educational resources will be available to the general public, educators, and research professionals.
 Training courses in insect vector genomics and secure insectary methods will be available to the research community.
 Networking activities will assure that the project achieves full impact.
 A sustainability plan will be developed to transform the infrastructure into a durable, long-term source of future research support for European vector research.